 « PALAISEAU Télécom-Paris », via Mes services étudiants.

-Students who receive scholarships are exempt from paying tuition and social security fees.
+Students who receive scholarships are exempt from paying registration and social security fees.
 Pending payment, you should upload your provisional notification from the Crous to your online student file.

 Social Security and Health Insurance

-Every student must provide proof of valid social security for the 2020/2021 academic year.
+Every student must provide proof of valid social security for the current academic year.

 You have no steps to take, other than to check that you are properly registered, by logging in or creating your own space at Ameli.

-If you are a foreign student enrolling at a French higher education institution for the first time for the 2020-2021 academic year
+If you are a foreign student enrolling at a French higher education institution for the first time for the current academic year

 You must register with the « General System » of the Caisse Primaire d’Assurance Maladie (CPAM) in your place of residence.
 This registration is mandatory.
 Please register here.

 A school social worker is also available to inform and advise students on administrative or financial issues and direct them to the appropriate services.
-Please contact her by mail for an appointment: Corinne Lala.
+Please contact her by mail for an appointment: Pascal Bellevue.

-Please note that each program at Télécom Paris has its own rules about tuition fees.
+Please note that each program at Télécom Paris has its own rules about registration fees.